emelcd/mailing_list_apps_script/README.md

    ```

 2. Run `npm/yarn/pnpm run build` to build the project.

-3. Copy the contents of `dist/main.js` into your Google Apps Script project.
+## Development

+I use LiveServer to edit the template, it's inside utils/index.html.
+Edit and copy to constants.ts TEMPLATE_EMAIL_HTML variable.

 ## Usage

 1. Use the method `createSheet` to create a new sheet with the name of your choice.
-2. Copy the ID of the sheet and paste it into the `SHEET_ID` variable in `src/constants.ts`.
+2. Copy the ID of the sheet and paste it into the `SHEET_ID` variable in `src/utils/constants.ts`.
 3. Fill the sheet with wanted data.
+   - The sheet Usernames is feed with the username of the email.
+Configured for using `@gmail.com` domain.
+   - The sheet Videos is feed with the video ID of the video you want to send to the user.
+Configured for YouTube.
+   - The sheet Logger is fill automatically.
 4. Build the project and copy the contents of `build/main.js` into your Google Apps Script project.
 5. Add the function `main` to a time-driven trigger.